-This item assesses the existence and type of organisational interoperability agreement templates that the digital public service provides to describe the organisational agreement provision and details, with the aim to introduce a level of standardisation and administrative simplification, via pre-defined, standardised clauses and terms to
+Question logic Next question D2.
+Name Formalisation by templates of organisational interoperability agreements in data delivery Category Enabler Weight 50% Question type Multiple choice (1 answer possible) Rationale This item assesses the existence and type of organisational interoperability agreement templates that the digital public service provides to describe the organisational agreement provision and details, with the aim to introduce a level of standardisation and administrative simplification, via pre-defined, standardised clauses and terms to choose from.
+The agreement templates facilitate the formalisation of organisational agreements and provide clear principles on data ownership, processing and storage.
 This item examines the organisational behavioural interoperability specifications of the data, information and knowledge delivered by the digital public service to its end users.
 This item is compliant with the EIRA ABB Organisational Interoperability Specification.

-To what extent is the digital public service formalised by templates of organisational interoperability agreements that enable data, information and knowledge delivery?

-- The service is not formalised by any organisational agreements that enable data, information and knowledge delivery. - The service is formalised by ad-hoc organisational interoperability agreements that enable data, information and knowledge delivery (i.e. it is formalised in an ad-hoc way, without template provisions, clauses, etc.). - The service is formalised by non-customisable templates of organisational interoperability agreements that enable data, information and knowledge delivery (e.g. based on a specific vocabulary and encoding mechanisms for representing statements about the usage of content and services). - The service is formalised by customisable templates of organisational interoperability agreements that enable data, information and knowledge delivery (i.e. it allows the extension and adaptation of the existing templates of standard provisions and clauses). - The service is formalised by customisable templates of organisational interoperability agreements that enable data, information and knowledge delivery, using a formal vocabulary (e.g. shaping the clauses based on the Open Digital Rights Language (ODRL) Vocabulary and Expression). - Not applicable or not necessary (according to the scope of the service) - No answer
+Question To what extent is the digital public service formalised by templates of organisational interoperability agreements that enable data, information and knowledge delivery?
+The service is not formalised by any organisational agreements that enable data, information and knowledge delivery.
+The service is formalised by ad-hoc organisational interoperability agreements that enable data, information and knowledge delivery (i.e. it is formalised in an ad-hoc way, without template provisions, clauses, etc.).
+The service is formalised by non-customisable templates of organisational interoperability agreements that enable data, information and knowledge delivery (e.g. based on a specific vocabulary and encoding mechanisms for representing statements about the usage of content and services).
+The service is formalised by customisable templates of organisational interoperability agreements that enable data, information and knowledge delivery (i.e. it allows the extension and adaptation of the existing templates of standard provisions and clauses).
+The service is formalised by customisable templates of organisational interoperability agreements that enable data, information and knowledge delivery, using a formal vocabulary (e.g. shaping the clauses based on the Open Digital Rights Language (ODRL) Vocabulary and Expression).
+Not applicable or not necessary (according to the scope of the service) No answer Examples The federation of the Finnish and Estonian X-Road ecosystems is formalised in a trust federation agreement between the X-Road Operators in each country

-- The federation of the Finnish and Estonian X-Road ecosystems is formalised in a trust federation agreement between the X-Road Operators in each country - The bilateral relationship between the Tax and Customs Administration and Logius is formalised in several documents such as SLAs
+• The bilateral relationship between the Tax and Customs Administration and Logius is formalised in several documents such as SLAs